fjp/fjp.github.io/collections/_ros/2020-08-23-rqt-turtle.md

   <figcaption>ServiceCaller showing fields of the Spawn service.</figcaption>
 </figure>

-In the current implementation the types are not checked and displayed correctly, see future work section below.
+In the current implementation the types are not checked and therefore not displayed correctly, see future work section below.
 {: .notice }

 After the user enters the desired pose and name of the turtle (when the `spawn` service was used) the data can be obtained in the `TurtlePlugin` class